idptools/goose/README.md

 You can use GOOSE from Python.
 There is also much of the functionality in GOOSE available in two Colab Notebooks:
 * [Sequence generation and variant design](https://colab.research.google.com/drive/1U9B-TfoNEZbbjhPUG5lrMPS0JL0nDB3o?usp=sharing)
 * [Generate IDRs with specific homotypic or heterotypic interactions](https://colab.research.google.com/drive/1aJajo1IK66ApFSMwCCBumCZixlfshw7A?usp=sharing)

+#### Available Demos
+* **Basic optimization**: see /demos/sequence_optimization.ipynb for basic usage.
+* **Custom properties**: see /demos/custom_optimizer_peroperties.ipynb for creating and implementing custom user-defined properties
+* **Design by interaction**: see /demos/generate_sequences_by_interaction.ipynb for designing sequences to interact with a target sequence using epsilon-based properties.
+* **Design by linear profiles**: see /demos/linear_profiles.ipynb for designing sequences to match linear profiles of properties like NCPR.
+* **Design by interaction matrices**: see /demos/epsilon_matrix_variants.ipynb for designing sequences to match or modify interaction matrices.

 ## Python Requirements